 Even if you’ve been knocked back, or think you’ve missed the deadline, it may not be too late to act.
 Speak to our team today so we can help you determine exactly where you stand.

-Our initial appointment is cost and obligation free**, and if you do decide to choose our team to represent you - we'll usually do this on a No Win - No Fee* basis.
+Our initial appointment is cost and obligation free**, and if you do decide to choose our team to represent you, we'll usually act on a No Win - No Fee* basis.

 How we can help

 We understand the wide range of different schemes that cover military compensation and rehabilitation.
-Which scheme you are covered by depends on the dates and places of your service.
+The scheme you are covered by will depend on the dates and places of your service.
 You, and your family, may be eligible for a number of different benefits.
 They include: